barbaramartina/research-publications/README.md

 # Researches and publications

-This repository is intented to be a compendium of the researches and publications I've taken part,
+This repository is intented to be a compendium of the researches and publications I've taken part in,
 with the goal of make them accessible to anyone interested in them.
 Some of them are in *Spanish*, my mother tongue and others are in *English*.